iimxinyi/VideoGenSteps/README.md

-# Variable_Inference_Video
+# VideoGenSteps
-Generated videos with variable inference steps
+We conduct real experiments to explore the relationship between inference steps and the video quality.
+The experimental